 What Is an Intentional Tort?

-Our White Plains Personal Injury Lawyer Explains
+Our White Plains Tort Lawyer Explains

-An intentional tort is a
+An intentional tort is a personal injury or

 wrongful death claim that seeks to prove fault after someone has incurred serious bodily